reymom/ic2P2ramp/bitcoin_backend/docs/REGTEST.md

-# Runes Documentation
+# Regtest Documentation

-This guide explains how to etch and mint runes in regtest mode to test local vault operations with runes.
+This guide explains how fund the canister in regtest for local testing.

+We will send bitcoin and etch and mint runes in regtest mode to test local vault operations with runes.

 ## Requirements